tarantool/doc/doc/book/box/authentication.rst

 **Examples for granting privileges for specific operations**

-In these examples an administrator grants precisely the minimal privileges necessary for particular operations, to user 'U'.
+In these examples an administrator grants strictly the minimal privileges necessary for particular operations, to user 'U'.